Community Rejuvenation Jailbreak

 (One successful Con roll with a Force Point and) Zhi and Elys were allowed to take Ian (as Krableedu) down to the detention block, escorted by three armoured stormtroopers.
 In the meantime, Pi stayed aboard the ship.

 They crossed the large empty space of the landing bay and entered the elevator at the inner bulkhead.
-The door opened.
-They all entered the lift cab.
-The doors closed.
-Captain Xra considered her options, then implemented the plan they had devised before meeting the stormtroopers.
+The door opened and they all entered the lift cab.
+When the doors closed, Zhi considered her options, then implemented the plan they had devised before meeting the stormtroopers.

 Elys slowly drew her blaster, set it to stun and fired twice.
 Caught with their figurative pants down, two troopers glowed blue for a moment and fell.
 Zhi took down the third with a stun bolt, who fell forward, then backwards, then was out cold on the floor.
 They stole and wore the troopers’ armour, then stuffed the unconscious soldiers in a crawlspace under the lift floor plates.
 Just as the last piece of the armour snapped into place, the elevator stopped moving.

-The door slid open.
-There was an Imperial Intelligence officer outside.
+The door slid open and, lo and behold, Tthere was an Imperial Intelligence officer standing outside.
 He nodded at Zhi who was at the forefront, “Trooper.”

 They silently acknowledged the officer and walked out of the elevator.
 A couple of heartbeats later, the officer barked at them, “Trooper!”
 The trio stopped, their blood froze.
 The man asked, “Aren’t you a little short for a stormtrooper?”